-The Stone Age in and around Coventry.
+The Stone Age, in and around Coventry.

-We have covered the Dorset Cursus elsewhere on this site and understand its attraction to early folks for the way glacial meltwater sculpted the land into several parallel valleys and ridges across which people ran the cursus to give it its alignments on the sun and moon.
+We have covered the Dorset Cursus elsewhere on this site and understand its attraction to early folks for the way glacial meltwater sculpted the land into several parallel valleys and flat ridges across which people ran the cursus to give it its alignments on the sun and moon.

-Somewhere in this field a ring ditch was discovered by aerial photography, and proved prehistoric by the artefacts found by C.H.E.P.
+Somewhere in this field a ring ditch was discovered by aerial photography, and was proved prehistoric by the artefacts found by C.H.E.P.
 (Coventry Historic Environment Project) while field-walking.

 Inspired by the CADAS booklet "Stepping Into The Past," which tells of Mesolithic, Neolithic, and Bronze Age settlements to the northwest of Coventry - from Keresley to Eastern green.
-Here we describe a line that points to where the southernmost moon will set in 2024.
+Here we describe a line that points to where the southernmost moon will set in late 2024.

 Enter the field via the gate and climb the hill almost up to Bensons Wood.

 Bunson's Wood.
 Bounded by banks and ditches, both inside and out, this wood is crying out for further investigation.
 Particularly a LIDAR scan.